oit-ipbl/robots/robot_facial_expression/robot_facial_expression.md

 ## Challenge (1)

-- Use another image for the robot face.
+- Use other images for the robot face.

 ```shell
 $ roscd oit_stage_ros/images/faces